Anderson localized states for the quasi-periodic nonlinear wave equation on $\mathbb Z^d$: Introduction and Main Result

 {\bf (ii) The harmonic clusters approach}

 This consists in showing that the spectrum of $D$ forms clusters of finite size at the initial stage, and as a result the spectrum of $D$ has many gaps.
 The finite size clusters and the gaps can then be used to control the resonances.
 The analysis at later stages is similar to (same as) (i).
 Compared to (i), the measure estimates are more optimal and there is precise description of the singular sets at the initial stages.
-Note, however, that approach (i) does not use clustering property, which could be a simplifying feature.

-For the present paper, we adopt approach (ii) for the linear analysis.
-The differences of the two approaches are, however, minor and technical.
-They are, in fact, largely interchangeable.
+For the present paper, we adopt approach (ii) for the linear analysis since we are dealing with small tangential frequencies of order ${O}(\delta)$ (rather than order ${O}(1)$ as in \cite{Bou05, BW08}).
+This leads to the {\it intermediate scales} analysis of LDT.
+Moreover, even at large scales LDT, we provide a novel approach to establish the {\it sublinear bound} as compared to \cite{Bou05} (cf. chapters 19 and 20): We employ certain {\it non-resonant conditions} by combining the LDT of quasi-periodic Schr\"odinger operators and the {\it short-range property} of the lattice equation to eliminate resonances.
 The nonlinear analysis remains, however, the same for both.
-For the most updated, detailed exposition of the nonlinear analysis, see \cite{KLW23}.
+For the most updated, detailed exposition of the nonlinear analysis, see \cite{KLW24}.

-Finally, we mention that the method presented here is applicable to the quasi-periodic nonlinear Schr\"odinger equation (QPNLS) in arbitrary dimensions as well.
-Previously, using a KAM method (see also \cite{Yua02}), \cite{GYZ14} has exhibited Anderson localized solutions for the QPNLS in one dimension.
-The existence of Anderson localized solutions for the quasi-periodic nonlinear wave equation seems, however, to have remained completely open until the present paper.
+Finally, we mention that the method presented has been significantly extended to handle quasi-periodic nonlinear Schr\"odinger equation (QPNLS) in arbitrary space dimensions as well (cf. \cite{SW24}).
+Previously, Yuan \cite{Yua02} first treated the small tangential frequencies and obtained the existence of quasi-periodic solutions for certain nonlinear lattice equations in one dimension using a KAM scheme (cf. \cite{GYZ14} for one-dimensional QPNLS case using the similar KAM method). {\it The existence of Anderson localized solutions for the quasi-periodic nonlinear wave equation seems, however, to have remained completely open until the present paper. }